Menu

 Your employer may have such policies.
 If you think you or other protected class members have been unfairly affected by company policies, review your case with a Los Angeles discrimination lawyer.

 There are strict deadlines for pursuing discrimination claims.
 In California, employees have one year from the discriminatory act to file with the Department of Fair Employment and Housing (DFEH).
-If you think you may be a victim of discrimination, please contact our discrimination attorneys at JML Law for a free case evaluation.
+If you think you may be a victim of discrimination, please contact our Los Angeles discrimination attorney at JML Law for a free case evaluation.

 Get your questions answered.